aasirvalji/lunDesk/README.md

 ## About

-Having moved to online learning, i've noticed i've been getting quite distracted much easier than before.
+Having moved to online learning, i've noticed i've been getting distracted much easier than before.
 A prime contributor to this is Youtube.
 There's always a super enticing video that pops up on the side of my screen while im watching an unlisted video lecture for school or scavenging Youtube for videos to help me understand a topic im still fuzzy on.

 ## What makes lunDesk different?

 - You can check how long your productive youtube sessions last by enabling 'watch mode' in the control panel.

 - You can add multiple videos before starting your session.
-There's no need to go back to constantly go back to Youtube to add videos to your watch list.
+There's no need to constantly go back to Youtube to add videos to your watch list.

 - More coming soon...